 Breathing is the exercise that the artists propose through observations from fortune teller machines, drawings about time and space, a video installation, a series of sculptures inhabiting the space, among other artworks.
 The multiplicity of media and the various layers of time that these works comprise connect the artworks in a conversation that goes beyond the objects themselves.
 Through the deconstruction of things and their circumstances, and by making erasures visible while addressing untold stories, the works communicate with each other through the empty spaces that surround them.
 In this logic, the membrane of the body that divides the outside and the inside may perceptively disappear and lead one to becoming atmosphere.

-There will be an exhibition opening Artist Talk on October 30, 2020 at 5pm on Zoom featuring the artists Beatriz Cortez and Kang Seung Lee speaking about their collaboration.
-Moderated by Associate Curator Frida Cano.
+There was an exhibition opening Artist Talk on October 30, 2020 at 5pm on Zoom featuring the artists Beatriz Cortez and Kang Seung Lee speaking about their collaboration.
+It was moderated by Associate Curator Frida Cano.
 Please see the recording below.

 ABOUT THE ARTISTS